Gå til sidens indhold

 The debtor is entitled to participate in all meetings of creditors.

 Interruption of postal services means that letters and shipments to the debtor are redirected to the trustee.
-This will happen when the bankruptcy court assesses that it is of importance to the administration of the estate.
-Interruption of postal services is an ordinary part of the administration of the estate.
+This will happen when the bankruptcy court finds it essential for the administration of the bankrupt estate.
+Interruption of postal services is an ordinary part of the administration of the bankrupt estate.

 The bankruptcy court’s decision on interruption of postal services is made at a court hearing.
 Personal debtors must be summoned to the court hearing and given the opportunity to make representations before a decision on interruption of postal services is made.
 An interruption of postal services applies for three months, but the period may be extended.
 The interruption of postal services must be lifted when it is no longer necessary.

-The trustee may open and read all letters received via the interruption of postal services, unless it is perfectly obvious that they do not relate to the bankrupt estate.
+The trustee may open and read all letters received via the interruption of postal services unless it is perfectly obvious that they do not relate to the bankrupt estate.
 The trustee must inform the debtor about the time and place of the opening of letters.
 The debtor is entitled to be present when letters and shipments are opened.
-The trustee must as soon as possible hand over or send letters not relating to the estate to the debtor.
+The trustee must as soon as possible hand over or send letters to the debtor if they are not related to the bankrupt estate.

 The court may assign counsel to a personal debtor if deemed necessary.
-The court may assign counsel both in connection with the hearing of a bankruptcy petition and later during the administration of the estate.
+The court may assign counsel in connection with the hearing of the bankruptcy petition and later during the administration of the bankrupt estate.